Gen-lang/Gen/README.md

 **WARNING!!
 THIS LANGUAGE IS IN DEVELOPMENT.
 ANYTHING CAN CHANGE AT ANY MOMENT.**

-Gen is supposed to be a general-purpose programming language.
-And almost everything (while to if) can be written in just one line.
+Gen is a procedural programming language.

+Almost everything (for, if, and more) can be written in just one line.
 But it is pretty wordy, so it's also easy to learn.

-*Note:* I created this PyGen repo initially to see how this language would look and feel as soon as possible, so I will rewrite the Gen interpreter in Swift, C++, Java, or, Perl in another Github repo in the future.
+*Note:* I created the pygen directory initially to see how this language would look and feel as soon as possible, so I will rewrite the Gen interpreter in Swift, C++, or, Perl in another directory in the future.

 ### TODO List